Ultimate Honda B16 Guide – Everything You Need To Know

 With this significant revision, and a new compression ratio of 10.8:1, Honda pushed out their most impressive power figures to date, with 185hp (sometimes stated as 187hp), at 8,200rpm and 118lb/ft at 7,500rpm.

 VTEC kicked in a little later at 6,100rpm on this engine, but it was worth waiting for before it continued to the redline at 8,400rpm, before hitting the limiter at 9,000rpm.

-If you are interested in learning more about Honda’s VTEC engine lineup, then you should check out our D16 engine guide.
+Interested in learning more about Honda’s VTEC engine lineup?
+Then, you should check out our D16 engine guide.

 What Hondas Have The B16 Engine?